ClearScore/sonar/README.md

 ```

 #### External scoped packages (recommended: daily)

+> 'External' scopes are those packages that are not marked as 'internal' (above).

 Then every fortnight we use Sonar to update external updates which dont have breaking changes.